UB has added some features to make it easier for students and families to pay their bill, including:

 To view your bill, log in to your HUB Student Center.
 Click on Billing / Payments and then click on Payment Options.
 You will then be brought into QuikPAY where you can click on View & Pay Accounts in the menu.

 UB’s Payment Plan allows families to spread tuition and fee payments over several payments each semester.
 It is not a loan program and the service is provided interest-free.

 UB enhanced its Payment Plan to include these new features.

-Student Medical Insurance is mandatory for all full-time University at Buffalo students.
+Student Health Insurance is mandatory for all full-time University at Buffalo students.
 You will be billed automatically, however, this charge may be waived by providing proof that you are covered under an alternative plan that meets all requirements.
 You will receive email correspondence regarding plan benefits and waiver procedures.
-See Tuition and Fees for more information about associated charges on your account.

 We will automatically refund credit balances on your account as a result of an adjustment or overpayment of your bill.
 See Refunds for more infomation.

 You will be considered a New York state resident and be charged in-state tuition rates when it has been determined that New York State has been your domicile (e.g. a permanent and principal home in New York State) for a 12-month period prior to the start of the semester.
 If you are currently being charged out-of-state tuition and feel you are a New York State resident, you may apply for New York State Residency for Tuition Purposes.

 A hold is placed on your account by a department(s).
 A hold is used by the university to prevent student registration or release of student records, including a diploma, enrollment certification, or transcript.
 You can view your holds in your HUB Student Center.